ST10356476/Sanele_Recipes_App/README.md

 Sanele's Recipe App

 * Introduction
-Welcome to Sanele's Recipe App!
+  - Welcome to Sanele's Recipe App!.
 This command-line application allows users to manage and interact with recipes.
 Users can view existing recipes, add new recipes, clear all stored recipes, and exit the application.

 * Features
   - View Recipes: Users can view existing recipes stored in the application.
 They have the option to select a recipe to view its details and can choose to scale the recipe's measurements if desired.